IBMStreams/streamsx.documentation/docs/4.3/qse-getting-started.markdown

 Video:  Streams Console
 </button>

-## Getting Started for the business user
+## Getting started for the business user

 As a business user, you need to: